 The best solution when faced with a known security vulnerability is to upgrade to the latest version of the product where the issue no longer exists.
-However, that is often a heck of a lot more complicated than it sounds.
+However, that is often a heck of a lot more complicated than it sounds when Mitigating security concerns.
 Although performing an upgrade is typically the most secure option, all hope is not lost.
 There are many steps you can take to limit common application attack vectors, regardless of the platform used.
 Let us dive into a few of these options, many of which are overlooked.

 I cannot state this loud enough, or enough times.
 This post is only discussing possible mitigations, things you can do to prevent security exploits from being executed.
 This article is NOT a recommendation, in ANY capacity, to leave an application with known security vulnerabilities in production.
 There are many reasons that you might not be able to apply a patch to an existing system; this post is designed to highlight a few things you might be able to do in the interim.